 For example, CUPID's HWMonitor tool shows, among other measurements, your device's current, minimum and maximum operating temperatures.
 In the image below, you can see my Laptop's CPU and Graphics Cards are operating at 48 °C and 37 °C respectively.
 In addition, the chassis temperature is fine, being under 40 °C.

 Temperatures under 55 °C to 60 °C is generally fine.
 If you are seeing temperatures above 60 °C, then you should continue to monitor your device's performance.
 If you see temperatures over 80 °C, then you have a problem.
-Next, we look at typical cooling problems and resolutions.
+Next, we look at typical cooling issues and resolutions.

 Often, the issue is to do with the internal cooling fans or the air vents.
 When you first switch on your computer, the internal fans run for a few moments at full revs, which can sound quite loud when the motors are running at full throttle, and the subsequent air turbulence.
 This is part of the Power On Self Test process.